whatifif/handgesture/README.md

 2. middle region
 3. right region

-- left, middle and right region of Left side ( images are flipped horizontally so do not be confused )
+- left, middle and right region of Left side
+( This is left side.
+Images are flipped horizontally when captured.
+So do not be confused )
 ![left middle right region of Lest side](/resources/gestures/l-m-r.png)